GSA/challenges-and-prizes/_posts/2020-07-28-winner-q-a-with-tim-mackey-of-s-3-research-llc.md

 **How did you hear about NIDA’s SUD Startup Challenge and why did you decide to apply?**

-<p class="margin-bottom-0">We heard about the challenge after participating in the <a href="https://aspe.hhs.gov/reports/research-address-opioid-crisis-approaches-data-linkage" target="_blank">HHS 2017 Opioid Code-a-Thon</a> after being invited to form a team by a colleague formally at the U.S. Centers for Disease Control and Prevention.
+<p class="margin-bottom-0">We heard about the challenge after participating in the HHS 2017 Opioid Code-a-Thon after being invited to form a team by a colleague formally at the U.S. Centers for Disease Control and Prevention.
 We were chosen as a finalist but didn’t win one of the three prizes, however, this gave us the opportunity to learn about the Challenge award and we applied.</p>

 <figure style="float:left; margin:1em;" > <img height="300px" src="{{ site.baseurl }}/assets/netlify-uploads/webp.net-resizeimage-1-.jpg" alt="Tim K. Mackey, CEO of S-3 Research"/> <figcaption style="font-size: smaller;top: -6px;position: relative;margin-top: -2px;">HHS Opioid Code-a-thon Team whose participation led to Challenge award application</figcaption> </figure>